lxbtlr/lxbtlr/README.md

 👋 hey, I’m @lxbtlr

-🌱 I’m currently attending Olin College of Engineering as an Electrical & Computer Engineering student, currently working @ IBM
+🌱 I’m attending Olin College of Engineering as an Electrical & Computer Engineering student, currently working @ IBM

 📫 you can reach me at lxbtlr@pm.me